 A 15 mm open-ended spanner is usually required.
 The

 side of the bike (the side opposite the chain side) has a left-hand

-Removal of the cranks requires a
+Removal of the cranks from low-end and

 special tool known as a 'crank puller'.
 Before buying a crank